 Understanding Bank of America's Unusual Options Activity

-Bank of America (NYSE:BAC) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $40.24 following the option alert.
+Shares of Bank of America (NYSE:BAC) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $39.17.

 - Option Type: SWEEP